refinedev/refine/documentation/blog/2023-03-03-ra-chakra-tutorial.md

 To create a record, we will use the `@refinedev/react-hook-form` package.
 It provides the [`useForm()`](https://refine.dev/docs/examples/form/chakra-ui/useForm/) hook, which includes form validation and handles our form submission request to Strapi.

-Next, in the `posts` folder under the `pages` folder, we'll include a `create`.tsx file with the following code:
+Next, in the `posts` folder under the `pages` folder, we'll include a `create.tsx` file with the following code:

 <details>
 <summary>Show code</summary>